bystrogenomics/bystro/perl/README.md

 ## Bystro Annotation Output In Depth

 One of the key advantages of Bystro's design is that it outputs data in such a complete manner that it is possible to re-create the source files used for annotation from the Bystro annotation output.

-Bystro's output formats are designed to retain and reflect complex nested relationships between variant descriptions.
+Bystro's output formats are therefore designed to retain and reflect complex nested relationships between variant descriptions.
 Here are key aspects of how we output the data:

 1. **Array-Based Fields**: Each annotation field is an array.
 For fields with multiple values (e.g., transcripts, gene names), the values are separated by semicolons (`;`).
 The order of the values is maintained across related fields to preserve relationships between the data points.
 For example: